nihilrengasamy/Excel-Sales-and-Finance-Analytics/README.md

 ## Finance Analytics:
 The Analysis on Finance Data in the form of Profit and Loss(P&L) statement helps the Company to maintain and leverage the financials for investments, and make strategic decision to increase the revenue.

-1. Created Profit and Loss statement for Fiscal years 2019, 2020 and 2021 for the company: https://github.com/nihilrengasamy/Excel-Sales-and-Finance-Analytics/blob/main/P%20%26%20L%20Year.pdf
+1. Created Profit and Loss statement for Fiscal years 2019, 2020 and 2021 for the company:<a href="https://github.com/nihilrengasamy/Excel-Sales-and-Finance-Analytics/blob/main/P%20%26%20L%20Year.pdf" target="_blank"> P & L by Year</a>
 2.